-Х I find that the proposed Project COULD NOT have a significant effect on the NEGATIVE DECLARATION will be prepared. he environment, and a I find that although the proposed Project could have a significant effect or there will not be a significant effect in this case because revisions in the Pr by or agreed to by the Project proponent.
-A MITIGATED NEGATIVE DECLA prepared. oject have been made I find that the proposed Project MAY have a significant effect on the envir ENVIRONMENTAL IMPACT REPORT is required. onment, and an I find that the proposed Project MAY have a "potentially significant impact significant unless mitigated" impact on the environment, but at least one of adequately analyzed in an earlier document pursuant to applicable legal so been addressed by mitigation measures based on the earlier analysis as do sheets.
-An ENVIRONMENTAL IMPACT REPORT (EIR) is required, but it must effects that remain to be addressed. effect (1) has been tandards and (2) has escribed on attached I find that although the proposed Project could have a significant effect or because all potentially significant effects (a) have been analyzed adequate NEGATIVE DECLARATION pursuant to applicable standards, and (b) have be mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including mitigation measures that are imposed upon the proposed Project, nothing ly in an earlier EIR or been avoided or ng revisions or Sign Signature: 01000 Date: 11/30/23 Print ed Name: COLLEEN LIANG ACTING DIRECTOR OF E OUV.
+Х I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed Project could have a significant effect of there will not be a significant effect in this case because revisions in the Project or agreed to by the Project proponent.
+A MITIGATED NEGATIVE DECLA prepared. oject have been made I find that the proposed Project MAY have a significant effect on the envir ENVIRONMENTAL IMPACT REPORT is required. onment, and an I find that the proposed Project MAY have a "potentially significant impact significant unless mitigated" impact on the environment, but at least one dadequately analyzed in an earlier document pursuant to applicable legal seen addressed by mitigation measures based on the earlier analysis as disheets.
+An ENVIRONMENTAL IMPACT REPORT (EIR) is required, but it must effects that remain to be addressed. effect (1) has been tandards and (2) has escribed on attached I find that although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
+Sign Signature: 01000 Date: 11/30/23 Print ted Name: COLLEEN LIANG ACTING DIRECTOR OF E OUV.
 PROGRAMS!
 PLANNING